Syrian-Open-Source/jci-damascus-events/README.md

   - menu for this event and you can add also items into this menu

 ## Client side
+- first step is register a new client account from this link http://localhost:8000/register
+- you must receive verification link to verify your account, and do not forget to update mail info from .env file
+- after verifying your email, you must be able to see the active events, see the below picture

 # ToDo list:
-we add all our requirements as issues above.
+We add all our requirements as issues above.

 # About Syrian Open Source
 The Syrian Open Source platform is the first platform on GitHub dedicated to bringing Syrian developers from different cultures and experiences together,